Search

 The detectives focused on the period from December 2014 to April 2016.
 At that time, Ruslan Zhurylo was effectively in charge of the United Mining and Chemical Company, engaged in the extraction of various raw materials.
 The company is one of the ten largest titanium and zirconium ore producers in the world.
 The State Property Fund has been trying to privatize the UMCC for a long time, but so far it has not happened.

-The United Mining and Chemical Company is involved in several other corruption investigations.
+The UMCC is involved in several other corruption investigations.
 In particular, in addition to this episode, the NABU reported on investigations into the abuses by Zhurylo and Pertsev in 2016–2017.
-The possible losses for the UMCC as a result of selling raw materials at reduced prices could have amounted to more than USD 13 million.
+The possible losses for the UMCC as a result of selling raw materials at reduced prices could have amounted to more than $13 million.

-In May 2020, the NABU-SAPO prevented the embezzlement of 20,000 tons of UMCC raw materials worth UAH 80 million by seizing them.
-Prior to that, the company's former management informed the National Bureau that a ship was planned to be loaded with raw materials in the port of Odesa in favor of a foreign company without advance payment.
+In May 2020, NABU and SAPO prevented the misappropriation of 20,000 tonnes of UMCC raw materials worth UAH 80 million by imposing a seizure on them.
+Earlier, the company's then-management had informed the NABU that a ship was to be loaded with raw materials at the Odesa port for a foreign company without prior payment.

-The UMCC also came to the attention of law enforcement agencies in the case of Dmytro Sennychenko, former head of the State Property Fund.
-The detectives found that in October 2020, Sennychenko appointed a puppet head of the UMCC, and the latter signed contracts for the supply of titanium-containing raw materials to companies controlled by the advisor to the head of the SPFU.
-The sale at reduced prices could have caused more than UAH 118 million in losses for the state.
+UMCC also came under law enforcement scrutiny in the case of former Head of the State Property Fund Dmytro Sennychenko.
+Detectives discovered that in October 2020, Sennychenko appointed a “controlled” head of UMCC, who then signed contracts to supply titanium-containing raw materials to companies affiliated with Sennychenko’s own advisor.
+The sale at undervalued prices could have caused over UAH 118 million in losses to the state.

 UMCC